Deltares/MeshKernel/docs/latex/MeshKernelTechnicalDesignDocument.md

 The mesh class stores two RTree class instances, used for inquiring the closest mesh nodes and edge to a point.
-RTree is a class wrapping the boost::geometry::index::rtree code, adding an interface for performing common queries such as inquiring the closest point (`meshkernel::RTree::NearestNeighborsOnSquaredDistance`) or a vector of the nearest neighbours (`meshkernel::RTree::NearestNeighbors`).
+RTree is a class wrapping the boost::geometry::index::rtree code, adding an interface for performing common queries such as inquiring the nearest neighbors inside a specified distance(`meshkernel::RTree::NearestNeighborsOnSquaredDistance`) or a vector of the nearest neighbors (`meshkernel::RTree::NearestNeighbors`).
-RTee has a `m_queryCache`, a vector used for colleting all the query results and avoid frequent re-allocations when the number of results changes.
+RTee has a `m_queryCache`, a vector used for collecting all query results and avoid frequent re-allocations when the number of results changes.

 # The Contacts class

+The responsibility of the contacts class is connecting a 1d mesh to a 2d mesh.
+The class has a reference to the 1d and 2d mesh that will be connected.
+A connection is defined by the indices of the connected 1d node and 2d face.
+The following algorithms are available for 1d-2d connections:

+-   `ComputeSingleConnections`: each non-boundary 1d node is connected to single 2d face.
+Figure 3 shows two 2d meshes, a 1d mesh between them, and the 1d-2d connections (in red).
+The boundary nodes of the 1d mesh (those sharing only one 1d edge) are not connected to any 2d face.
+For the 1d nodes not overlapping a 2d mesh, a ray starting from the current node is computed (dashed blue ray).
+This ray is normal to the segment connecting the previous (n-1) and next one 1d node (n+1, the segment is shown with a green dashed line).
-The responsability of the contacts class
+The ray is extended for 5 times the length of the connecting segment.
+The current 1d node is connected to the first boundary 2d face crossing the ray,  first in the left direction and then in the right direction.
+By doing so a 1d mesh can be connected on the left and right sides of a mesh 2d boundary, for example when the 1d part represents a river and the 2d part the banks.
+The 1d nodes overlapping the 2d mesh are directly connected to the face including them.

+[\[fig:ComputeSingleConnections\]](#fig:ComputeSingleConnections){reference-type="ref" reference="fig:ComputeSingleConnections"}

+-   `ComputeMultipleConnections`: each internal 1d node is connected to multiple 2d faces.
+This type of connections should be used when the lengths of the 1d mesh edges are considerably larger than the 2d mesh edges and generating a single 1d-2d per node will not be sufficient to represent the interactions between the two meshes.
+In this algorithm, only the internal 1d nodes are connected.
+Figure 4 shows a 1d mesh overlapping a 2d mesh.
+For the node n, the closest 2d faces within a search radius are found and it is determined if the face crosses the current edge composed by the node n and n+1.
+In the positive case, a connection is generated between the face and the closest 1d node composing the current edge (n or n+1).
+The procedure is repeated for each 1d node.

 # The mesh OrthogonalizationAndSmoothing class